cluetrust/ssh_hostkey_restore/README.md

 Manages ssh_hostkey so that you don't have to deal with complaints from the SSH tools (and ansible).
 Works on SmartOS and at least Ubuntu, raspi and Debian varieties of Linux.

+- The first versions created long-running private/public key pairs and stored them locally (for encryption with `ansible vault` and checking in to `git`).
+- The following versions moved that storage to hashicorp `vault` if the appropriate variables are set.
+- The most recent versions add the ability to use hashicorp `vault` to sign the keys that are created on the device, enabling shorter-duration key lives paired with the ease of having a single line in your `known_hosts` file to incorporate all keys signed with that certificate.
+  The CA public key can be retrieved by:

+	curl https://{{ vault_server }}:8200/v1/ssh-host-signer/public_key

+  and needs to be stored in your `known_hosts` file in the form:

+	@cert-authority _domain_names_with_wildcards_ _CA_KEY_FROM_ABOVE_

 Requirements
 ------------